 Another safety feature for fossil fuel generators is a low-oil shutoff.
 The portable generator should automatically shut down when the oil dips under a certain level for safety reasons.
 Once you refill the oil, you’ll be able to use the portable generator again.

 Portable generators give you power anytime, anywhere.
-Whether you’re looking for off-grid power or want to save on electricity, protect your family from emergencies, or power a camping trip, these devices can be a saviour.
+Whether you’re looking for off-grid power or want to save on electricity, protect your family from emergencies, or power a camping trip, these devices can be a savior.

 Choosing the right portable generator that is durable and powerful enough to fit your power needs is vital.
 The more wattage it can generate, the more high-powered appliances you can power.